 Housing Discrimination

-The Fair Housing Act prohibits landlords from discriminating against their renters on the basis of certain classes.
+The Fair Housing Act prohibits landlords from discriminating against their current renters and any prospective renter on the basis of certain classes.
 Protected classes by Georgia law include race, color, religion, national origin, and familial status.

 Bottom Line